arthurwonggithub/check-van-level/README.md

 4. Go to the Expo.dev website and download the apk to the phone
 5. Install the APK
 6. Open the app from the app listing
+7. Go to App Settings and give the App permission to "nearby devices"